visioncrunch/DSA/complete_notes.md

 getter setter

+const
-const - makes object/method immutable const int x = 10 / compiler stores it in ROM(an optimisation)
+ - makes object/method immutable const int x = 10 / compiler stores it in ROM(an optimisation)
-lvalue that has memory location int a = 5 rvalue that doesnt have memory location int&a = b a is alias to b const int *a = new int(2);
+lvalue that has memory location int a = 5 rvalue that doesnt have memory location int&a = b a is alias to b (refernce variable) const int *a = new int(2);
-int const *a = new int(2);
-cout<< *a << endl;
+int const *a = new int(2); (both are same) cout<< *a << endl;
+*a = 10 wont work
 int b = 10;
 a = &b;
 cout << *a;
-now 10 will be printed
+now 2 will be printed
-we changed the pointer to the const value but we didn't changed the constant value so this will work, 2 is not changed for constant pointer int *const a = pnew int(2);
+we changed the pointer to the const value but we didn't changed the constant value so this will work, 2 is not changed

+for constant pointer
+int *const a = pnew int(2);

 for both constant
 const int* const a = new int(2);

-constant method of a class cna't change a class variable
+constant method of a class can't change a class member variable, its content will be constant

+int getx() const{} cant' change other member variables - the x can't be modified inside the value

+setters shouldn't be made constant

+default argument

+void printfd(const abc &a){}
+this like takes as argument constant object by refernce such that methods called inside this must be constant mutable x = 10 can be used to change the value of x even in constant methods (primariliy used for debugging)